 Provides important information and deadlines for the academic semester including: course registration, drop/add period, withdrawal deadline, and graduation.

 Students are required to earn and maintain a minimum cumulative grade point average (GPA) to be in good academic standing (GAS).
 If a student fails to maintain the minimum required GPA, their academic standing will be impacted.
 For additional information refer to the WSSU Undergraduate Catalog.

 WSSU students are expected to adhere to a code of honor in regard to all academic work that is submitted.
 Work submitted in your name must be your own.
-Each student is expected to read and adhere to the Academic Integrity Policy that is found in the Policies section of this handbook.
+Each student is expected to read and adhere to the Academic Integrity Policy that is found in the Selected Policies Governing Students section of this handbook.

 Academic Success Counselors serve as “one-stop shop” to assist students in their college experience; monitors student academic progress utilizing all available data, and, when necessary, intervenes with solutions that will improve student success; works with students to overcome challenges that hinder his/her academic progress by providing support, developing strategies, and helping students to obtain the necessary resources and tools needed to achieve their academic goals.
 For more information on academic advising services at WSSU, contact UCaLL Advising Services at 336-750-2634.

 There is one ATM machine located on the first floor of the Cleon F. Thompson, Jr. Student Services Center & one located in Donald Julian Reaves Student Activities Center at the Food Court.
 There are also several ATM machines located within close proximity to campus.
 See “Banks” in this section for a list of locations.

 If you are going to be absent from class for any reason, be sure to contact your professors to make arrangements to get notes and make up any work that will be missed.
 For absences due to personal or family emergencies or crisis, please access and complete the Class Absence Request form or contact the Offce of the Dean of Students at 336-750-3356.